 - Next, add the garlic, ginger, curry powder, cinnamon, paprika, bayleaf, sugar and salt.
 Continue cooking and stirring for 2 minutes

-- Add the goose and lime juice, tomato paste and coconut milk, bring to the boil and simmer for an hour, or until the goose is tender
+- Add the lime juice, tomato paste and coconut milk, bring to a simmer.

 - Remove the bayleaf, add a sprinkle of cayenne, and serve with rice.